Cornell-MAE-UG/fa25-portfolio-ddh83/_projects/2025-heat-exchange.md

 For this real setup, there will likely be some sort of heat exchange with the environment.
 This exchange occurs at different points of the system.
 For instance, the temperature across the exchanger will be different, based on which specific part of the exchanger is measured.

 For my analysis, I am going to find the external Q of the real exchanger in two setups.
+I am also going to calculate the heat rejected from the hot streama and the heat intruduced to the cold stream.

 _______________________________________________________________________________________________________________

-**Calculation**
+**Calculations**

 Using my table data, I can find the approximate enthalpies of all four states found in this setup.
 I am using the atmospheric pressure value, that being 101.325 kPa.
 The values of h are found with emperically derived tables, which are generally consistent.
 The liquids here are assumed to have no significant vapor, because they are well below the boiling point at 1 atm.